The BurgenLandKlänge in the Leipzig region

 As a former Leipzig Radio Wind Orchestra, today’s Saxon Wind Philharmonic has an eventful history.
 What remains to this day is its unique selling point as symphonic wind ensemble among the German concert and theater orchestras and the Award as Ensemble of the Year 2023.

-In the multifaceted sound spectrum of the Saxon Wind Philharmonic you can enjoy the fairytale castle concerts of "1001 Nights" because this year, castles and palaces will once again be illuminated with music.
-Like all good fairy tales, the summer open-air concerts begin with: "Once upon a time..." and blur the boundaries between dream and reality.
+In which multifaceted sound spectrum of the Saxon Wind Philharmonic you can enjoy the fairytale castle concerts of "Carmina Burana" Immerse yourself in the world of music, as this year, castles and palaces will once again be illuminated by music.
+With perhaps the most famous lines, "O Fortuna," the choir of the Felix Mendelssohn Bartholdy University of Music and Theatre in Leipzig will turn the wheel of time.

 The open air concerts of the "Haynaer Sommerklassik"when the orchestra plays on the lake stage of the Biedermeier beach at Schladitzer Lake, while the sun sets before your eyes and slowly sinks into the lake...